-ELECTRONICS - EL30S
+ELECTRICITY/ELECTRONICS TECHNOLOGY - EL30S

-This program is an extension of the 20S course.
+This program is an extension of the 20G course.
 Students will build upon previous skills and concepts to create more advanced electronics projects.
 Students will gain valuable troubleshooting skills to fix and repair various electronic items.
-The main focus is to cover advanced DC circuits and apply this knowledge to projects de- signed by the students.
+The focus is to cover advanced DC circuits and apply this knowledge to projects designed by the students.